cyphersnake/move-order-book/README.md

-# Take Home test - Orderbook on Sui
+# Take Home Test - Order Book on Sui

 ## Goal

 Create an onchain order book for swapping tokens on Sui.

-Minimal functionality: A user should be able to submit a bid order, which is matched with existing ask orders in the orderbook for one pair of tokens.
+Minimal functionality: A user should be able to submit a bid order, which is matched with existing ask orders in the order book for one pair of tokens.

 ## Setup